In part one of becoming a better Smartphone Photographer, you have learned all about composition rules, exposure triangle, and using manual settings.

 HDR photography can be a blast.
 It is all about colors, brightness, and contrast.
 It is a convenient setting under challenging scenes with high contrast and loss of detail in the shadows.
 Using HDR photography ca be the answer in these kinds of situations.
 You will be able to reveal much more detail in both shadows and highlights.

 Your camera will take multiple images with different exposures and merge them as one.
-Please be aware that some pictures might look to over-processed.
+Please be aware that some pictures might look over-processed.
 But if you do it right, you can get yourself some t amazing shots.

 Use a tripod and remote shutter

 To get the best results, You need to use a tripod and remote shutter.
 It will prevent your smartphone from moving and creating blurry images.
 Open your native camera app and look for the HDR setting.
 It might also be called Richt Tone, Dynamic Tone, or even Drama.
-Your phone’s manual can shed light on how this feature is called.
+Your phone’s manual can shed light on what this feature is called.
 It is also possible to buy a third-party application like Pro HDR, HDR Camera+, or 4Blend HDR.

 When should I use HDR in smartphone photography